Arctic Tale

-Arctic Tale is a 2007 American documentary film from the National Geographic Society about the life cycle of a walrus and her calf, and a polar bear and her cubs, in a similar vein to the 2005 hit production March of the Penguins, also from National Geographic.
+Arctic Tale is a 2007 American documentary film from the National Geographic Society about the life cycle of a walrus and her calf, and a polar bear and her cubs, in a similar vein to the 2005 hit production March of the Penguins, which was adapted for an English-language release by National Geographic.
 It was directed by Adam Ravetch and Sarah Robertson and is narrated by Queen Latifah.
 The animal characters named in the movie, "Nanu" the female polar bear and "Seela" the female walrus, are based on composites of animals in their species, as noted at the end of the film.

 Background

 The footage used in Arctic Tale was filmed over the span of 15 years by married filmmakers Adam Ravetch and Sarah Robertson, along with the National Geographic Natural History Unit and others who record wildlife.
 They compiled over 800 hours' worth of clips of animals that are typically hard to catch on camera, such as the polar bear and walrus.
-Even though polar bears and walruses are seen in many scenes together in this film, they usually do not cross paths.
 According to Ravetch, they were "told by scientists that it was very rare for a polar bear to attack a walrus."
 But his experience made him "realize that polar bears and walruses have quite a lot in common," which is narrated as such in the film.